arve0/master/thesis_web.md

 ### Otsu thresholding
-Otsu tresholding optimizes the between-class variance in terms of intensity values.
+Otsu tresholding optimizes the between-class variance in terms of intensity values [@gonzalez_digital_2007].
 The computation is done on the image histogram, giving the optimal threshold for separating intensity classes.
-The output is a boolean image where all pixels above the threshold is truthy and the rest of the pixels falsy, giving a segmented image.
+The output is a segmented binary image where all pixels above the threshold is truthy and the rest of the pixels falsy.

 ### Spatial image filters
-A spatial image filter consists of a center pixel, it's neighborhood defined by a structuring element and a operation.
+A spatial image filter consists of a center pixel, it's neighborhood defined by a structuring element and a operation [@gonzalez_digital_2007].
 Structuring element is typically a rectangle, but can be of any shape.
 The operation can for example be calculating the mean of the neighborhood, assigning the mean value to the center pixel.
 Formally the spatial filter is defined as

 $$ g(x,y) = \sum\limits_{s=-a}^a \sum\limits_{t=-b}^b
                 w(s,t) f(x+s, y+t). $$ {#eq:spatial-filter}

-Here $g(,xy)$ is the result, $w(x,y)$ is the structuring element, $f(x,y)$ is the image the filter is performed on and assuming odd size of the structuring element, $a = (m_w-1)/2$ and $b = (n_w-1)/2$ [@gonzalez_digital_2007].
+Here $g(,xy)$ is the result, $w(x,y)$ is the structuring element, $f(x,y)$ is the image the filter is performed on and assuming odd size of the structuring element, $a = (m_w-1)/2$ and $b = (n_w-1)/2$.

 In the case of a mean filter with neighborhood or $3 \times 3$, $w(x,y)$ would consist of 3 rows and 3 columns with the value 1/9.